 2 to 3 juicy limes, depending on size, squeezed

 1 cup chopped cilantro, tightly packed

-6 to 8 Kaffir lime leaves, partially torn to release flavors
+6 to 8 Kaffir lime leaves, cut into strips to release flavors

 2 tablespoons coconut oil, 1 for sausages, 1 for the garlic and ginger

 12 ounces coconut cream (better than coconut milk or “lite”, which is just the cream with water added)

 1 tablespoon Sriracha chili sauce, if you like it spicy

 salt and pepper to taste, about 1 teaspoon each

 4 inches cinnamon stick, broken into 1 inch sections